Eat Your Vegetables!

 Some vegetables can be washed and sliced and dried with no further preparation necessary.
 All frozen vegetables can be placed on your dehydrator trays with no further preparation.

-Please use the dehydrating vegetable clickable pictures above for each specific vegetable.
+Please use the dehydrating vegetable clickable pictures at the top of the page for each specific vegetable.

 Before opening your bag of frozen vegetables, throw the bag onto your kitchen counter-top a few times to loosen any frozen vegetables that may have frozen together in a clump!